(Almost) Efficient Mechanisms for Bilateral Trading: Introduction

-In the Bilateral trade problem, a single seller is the owner of one indivisible item which can be traded with a single buyer.
+In this paper we revisit the simple and well studied model of bilateral trade \cite{MS83}.
+In the bilateral trade problem, a single seller is the owner of one indivisible item which can be traded with a single buyer.
 Both the seller and the buyer have privately known values for consuming the item; These values are unknown to the market designer who only has access to their probability distributions.

+The bilateral trade problem is probably the simplest form of two sided markets and supply chains.
+Two-sided markets, where multiple strategic sellers and buyers compete on each side, have always been an important form of trade.
+The Internet era emphasized the importance of understanding such markets with the emergence of large-scale online platforms like eBay and Amazon, and, more recently, with the popularity of the sharing economy and two sided platforms like Uber and Airbnb.
+Our paper raises new insights regarding the simple bilateral-trade settings, and we will argue that this understanding could help in the design of more general markets either directly or indirectly.

-Technically, designing mechanisms for the bilateral trade problem translates to three requirements.
-The first one is \emph{individual rationality}: the participation of the agents is voluntary and at any point they may leave the market and consume their initial endowments.
-The second requirement is \emph{budget balance}: the mechanism is not allowed to subsidize the agents or to make any profits.
+We will have three requirements from a mechanism for the bilateral trade problem.
+The first one is (ex-post) \emph{individual rationality}: the participation of the agents is voluntary and at any point they may leave the market and consume their initial endowments.
+The second requirement is (ex-post) \emph{budget balance}: the mechanism is not allowed to subsidize the agents or to make any profits.
 The third requirement is \textit{incentive compatibility} (IC).
 While most of the literature focuses on Bayes-Nash incentive compatibility, our mechanisms will possess the stronger (and thus more desired) property of dominant-strategy incentive compatibility (DSIC).

-The seminal paper by Myerson and Satterswaite \cite{MS83} analyzes the bilateral trade problem.
-Their celebrated impossibility result states that even in this simple setting, there is no mechanism which is fully efficient, individually rational and budget balanced.
-In the same paper, Myerson and Satterswaite characterized the ``second best" mechanism, i.e., the mechanism that maximizes efficiency subject to the other constraints mentioned above.
-However, this ``second best" mechanism is not given as a closed-form formula, and it is a non-trivial task to explicitly describe it even for simple distributions.
+The seminal paper by Myerson and Satterthwaite \cite{MS83} analyzes the bilateral trade problem.
+Their celebrated impossibility result states that even in this simple setting, there is no Bayes-Nash incentive compatible mechanism which is fully efficient, individually rational and budget balanced.
+Myerson and Satterswaite go on and characterize the ``second best" mechanism, i.e., the mechanism that maximizes the expected total gains from trade subject to the individual rationality, budget balance, and Bayes-Nash incentive constraints.
+Notice that since maximizing the expected total gains from trade is equivalent to maximizing the expected improvement in efficiency, Myerson and Satterthwaite characterize in fact the most efficient mechanism subject to individual rationality, budget balance and incentive constraints.